-- Assign appropriate university personnel to the subject of the incident for follow-up and observation;
+- Assign appropriate university personnel for follow-up and observation;

-- Recommend that the proper authority notify, within FERPA guidelines, the parents, guardians, and/or next-of-kin, and;
+- Recommend that the proper authority notify parents, guardians, and/or next-of-kin (within FERPA guidelines);

-- Make recommendation(s) to appropriate university personnel regarding conditions of consideration for an individual to return as an active member of the campus community (interim suspension), as necessary.
+- Make recommendation(s) to appropriate university personnel regarding conditions for an individual to return as an active member of the campus community.
 This may include requiring internal or external psychological evaluations of the individual in question.